 As a wholly owned subsidiary of Emaar Properties, Hamptons International continues to grow both regionally and internationally providing consistent, reliable and professional services.
 Our professional work culture is based on four guiding principles that are systematically integrated into everything we do.
 This has enabled us to exceed clients' expectations when delivering property solutions, and truly become "Your Global Property Partner".

 Emaar Properties PJSC (www.emaar.com), one of the world’s largest real estate companies, acquires Hamptons International.
 Headquartered in Dubai, Emaar has real estate operations in more than 12 markets, including India, Egypt, Turkey, Morocco, Syria, Pakistan and Saudi Arabia.
-The company is known for its pioneering projects, including the construction of the Burj Dubai, the world’s tallest building, and the Dubai Fountain, the world’s highest fountain.
+The company is known for its pioneering projects, including the construction of the Burj Khalifa, the world’s tallest building, and the Dubai Fountain, the world’s highest fountain.